Undesirable Memorization in Large Language Models: A Survey: Mitigating memorization: strategies and techniques

 \section{Mitigating memorization: strategies and techniques}

 As discussed in earlier sections, memorization is influenced by a range of factors and it is sometimes necessary for the learning process \cite{feldman2020does, brown2021memorization}.
 However, in scenarios where memorization could lead to privacy concerns or security vulnerabilities, some methods could be employed to mitigate its impact.
-In these cases, specific strategies are utilized to limit the retention of sensitive information, ensuring that potential risks related to data exposure or misuse are minimized.
+In these cases, specific strategies are utilized to limit this phenomenon, ensuring that potential risks related to data exposure or misuse are minimized.
+In this section, we provide a holistic overview of such methods, categorized in three groups: \textit{data-level, training-time, and post-training approaches}.